-A medical detox and addiction treatment center in Altoona, FL, is often necessary to help people recover from benzodiazepine (benzo) addiction.
+A medical detox and addiction treatment center, is often necessary to help people recover from benzodiazepine (benzo) addiction.
 Withdrawal can cause seizures, disorientation, dehydration, and depression.
 Medications approved by the FDA are given as needed in order to reduce the likelihood of serious complications.
 While the medications provide protection from health-related detoxification problems, cognitive-behavioral therapy (CBT), group therapy, and trauma-informed therapy treat the psychological issues.

 Types of Addiction

 The two most common types of addictive substances are depressants and stimulants.
 These types of drugs affect your central nervous system.
 Depressants slow your breathing and heart rate.
 Stimulants create energizing effects.
 Mixing many substances can drastically increase your risk of experiencing an overdose.

 The most commonly abused substances that can lead to physical dependence that we treat at our substance abuse treatment center include:

 - Opiates, including fentanyl, heroin, OxyContin, and Vicodin

 Am I Addicted to Benzos?